 Improve flexibility and reduce pain with a simple daily stretching routine.
 Takes just 10 minutes.
-In this guide, we break down everything you need to know, backed by behavioral science research and real-world experience from thousands of habit builders.
+This guide provides actionable strategies backed by behavioral science research and real-world experience from thousands of habit builders.

 Why Daily Stretching Matters